Board Certified in Medical Oncology

 We can help you or a loved one get in contact with Dr. Santana-Davila and find the treatment that's best for you.Get Started Today

-Much of his research has focused on the genetic mechanisms that cause cancer cells to spread, grow or die.
-He has also investigated prognostic factors that indicate response to cancer treatment.
-Santana-Davila understands that all patients respond differently to cancer and strives to individualize treatment plans for each mesothelioma patient that he sees.
+Much of his latest research has focused on the genetic mechanisms that cause cancer cells to spread, grow or die.
+He also has investigated prognostic factors that indicate response to cancer treatment.

-Through his employers, he has access to some of the nation’s leading equipment and technology, including Gamma Knife radiation delivery machines and an on-site clinical pathology laboratory.
-The Medical College of Wisconsin is the only academic medical center in the eastern part of the state, allowing patients to directly benefit from the newest laboratory developments made by researchers.
+He has access now to some of the nation’s leading equipment and technology, including Gamma Knife radiation delivery machines and an on-site clinical pathology laboratory.

 View our resources for patients and familiesGet Help Today